pkarsy/AutomaticSchoolBellTimer/README.md

 - Set a Tasmota Web Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Username is "admin").
 The page is not encrypted, so not very secure, but it is on LAN only, so I guess is OK. be sure to keep the password written in a save place.

-- Automatically disable the webserver 5min after powerup.
+- This is a little more advanced, and in fact I am not sure is worth the effort but here it is.
+Automatically disable the webserver 5min after powerup.
 When you need to access the web interface, unplug the power and connect again.
 Not very secure, but it has the advantage of not having another password to remember (after 10 years).
 You can add a note on the back of the box (see section recovery)
 To implement it, paste this line to the Tasmota Console:

 ```